Russian Themes

 • Studies on subjects like motherhood, childbearing, single mothers, divorce etc. present family life and childhood in Soviet times and in post-Soviet Russia and the Baltic States.

-• The anatomy of the Soviet past in contemporary Russian cinema in the context of post-1989 representation of communism;
+• The anatomy of the Soviet past in contemporary Russian cinema in the context of post-1989 representation of communism.

 • With regard to the use of media in our age in the post-communist countries, one edited comparative volume seeks to characterize media systems: the Russian case wavers between a polarized pluralist model, a polarized corporatist model, or simply an authoritarian model.
 Another collection of essays observes media in the context of identities, discussing among others cases of Russian minorities in Kazakhstan, Estonia, Latvia and Ukraine.